-- 7.61 The Southport Central Area incorporates Southport Town Centre, adjacent land between Lord Street and Promenade, and land around Southport College. - 7.62 Although Central Southport is the largest shopping centre in Sefton, the Central Area has a far wider function.
+7.65 The Southport Central Area incorporates Southport Town Centre, adjacent land between Lord Street and Promenade, and land around Southport College.

+- 7.66 Although Central Southport is the largest shopping centre in Sefton, the Central Area has a far wider function.
 It contains civic, cultural, entertainment, offices, leisure, and higher educational uses which are major employers and form an integral part of the town centre.
 The Central Area is also an important focus for tourism and this is recognised as central to Southport's long-term prosperity.
-The Council will encourage the development of new attractions, hotels, and other facilities which will help draw tourists to Southport. - 7.63 Lord Street is one of Southport's key assets, and is central to the 'classic resort' concept, as recognised in the 'Liverpool City Region Visitor Economy Strategy to 2020'.
+The Council will encourage the development of new attractions, hotels, and other facilities which will help draw tourists to Southport. - 7.67 Lord Street is one of Southport's key assets, and is central to the 'classic resort' concept, as recognised in the 'Liverpool City Region Visitor Economy Strategy to 2020'.
 It is entirely within the Lord Street Conservation area and contains many Listed Buildings, which provide high quality and independent retail space.
 It is therefore important to discourage uses that would present a 'dead frontage' during the day and undermine the vitality of Lord Street.
-Amusement arcades and centres would also harm the character of the Conservation Area and interrupt the primary retail area (see figure 7.2 above).
-Whilst these uses may be acceptable in many parts of the Central Area, they will not be permitted on the north west Lord Street frontage between 91 and 581 Lord Street.
+Amusement arcades and centres would also harm the character of the Conservation Area and interrupt the primary retail area.
+Whilst these uses may be acceptable in many parts of the Central Area, they will not be permitted on the north west Lord Street frontage. - 7.68 The architectural and historic interest of Southport is one of its key attractions which support the tourist economy.
+Throughout Southport town centre a number of the historic buildings show signs of poor maintenance or have suffered from inappropriate additions or changes to architectural features.
+When development affecting historic buildings is proposed, appropriate repairs and restoration of any key missing features should form part of the proposals in order to enhance the conservation area, and capture wider economic and environmental benefits to support the regeneration of the town centre as a whole.